 Fruits - Berries-raspberries, strawberries, blueberries, blackberries (3/4 cup), strawberries (I cup), cherries (12), grapes (17) -Single fruits-One whole apple, pear, kiwi, peach, orange; banana (1/2 banana), papaya, pineapple, melon (I cup), grapefruit (1/2), apricot (4). dried figs (1-1/2), unsweetened applesauce (1/2 cup)

 -Nuts-almonds, cashews, pecans, sunflower seeds, walnuts (1/2 ounce)

 -Butters - nut butters seed butters (1 tablespoon)

--Vegetable Oils-canola oil, flax oil, ghee, olive oil, safflower oil, sesame oil, sunflower oil (1 teaspoon)
+-Vegetable Oils-coconut oil, flax oil, ghee, olive oil, safflower oil, sesame oil, sunflower oil (1 teaspoon)